NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 =========

 Cray, AMD, NVIDIA, and GCC compilers are provided through modules on Gaea.
-There is also a system/OS versions of GCC available in :file:`/usr/bin`.
+There is also a system/OS version of GCC available in :file:`/usr/bin`.
 The table below lists details about each of the module-provided compilers.

 .. important::